 What is the key priority?

-To support our level 3 students to better access the English and maths skills that they will require throughout school and in life outside of the classroom.
+To support our key stage 3 students to better develop the English and maths skills that they will require throughout school and in life outside of the classroom.

 What do we expect to see?